 Grace of My Heart

-Loosely based on the tumultuous rise of singer/songwriter Carol King, Grace of My Heart is a tour-de-force and one of my favorite films ever.
-Written and directed by Alison Anders and starring Illeana Douglas, Grace of My Heart takes viewers through the music biz from the famed Brill Building to communes and the hip 60s and beyond as one woman strives to find her own voice in a male-dominated industry.
+–Loosely based on the tumultuous rise of singer/songwriter Carole King, Grace of My Heart is a tour-de-force and one of my favorite films ever.
+Starring Illeana Douglas, Grace of My Heart takes viewers through the music biz from the famed Brill Building to communes and the hip 60s and beyond as one woman strives to find her own voice in a male-dominated industry.

 Searching for Debra Winger

 directed by Rosanna Arquette

 –documentary on women in film, which includes amazing and very honest commentary from stars from Gwyneth Paltrow to Whoopi to Vanessa Redgrave to Salma Hayek to Charlotte Rampling to of course Debra Winger.
 It’s great that these women feel comfortable with age but sad to see the frustration and that there still is the issue of great roles for women over 30.

 Broken English

 — story of Nora [formidable, immensely talented Parker Posey], a 35-year-old who seems stuck in a rut—both personally and professionally.
 Nora has become complacent and settled at her hotel job.
 She is beginning to delve into the Bell Jar after years of seeming to know what she wanted and now being at the age where she feels she should already be there.